JanssenProject/jans/jans-core/shibboleth-idp/docs/asynchronous_activation_tests.md

 - [x] covered by test

 GIVEN a granted Lease WHEN it is renewed with a later expiry THEN a new Lease instance is produced and the original is unchanged

+#### A3.1.3 · `shouldFail_whenGrantedWithNullArgument`

+- [x] covered by test

+GIVEN a null argument WHEN a Lease is granted THEN it fails and no Lease is produced

+#### A3.1.4 · `shouldFail_whenRenewedWithNullExpiry`

+- [x] covered by test

+GIVEN a granted Lease WHEN it is renewed with a null expiry THEN it fails and no Lease is produced

+#### A3.1.5 · `shouldFail_whenRenewingAbsentLease`

+- [x] covered by test

+GIVEN the Lease.NONE sentinel WHEN it is renewed THEN it fails because an absent lease cannot be renewed

 ### 3.2 Expiry (time-relative)